 When the Summer Hiatus leave has been approved, eligible faculty and extension lecturers going on Summer Hiatus should see a notification in Workday titled Action Taken on Your Account: Absence Request.
 The notification is simply an auto-generated courtesy email; no action is required by the faculty member or extension lecturer.

-To initiate a Summer Hiatus leave of absence, units follow the procedure detailed in the User Guides linked in this page’s right-hand sidebar, depending on the duration of a faculty member’s leave:
+To initiate a Summer Hiatus leave of absence, units should follow the procedure detailed in the User Guides linked in this page’s right-hand sidebar, depending on the duration of a faculty member’s leave.

 How Summer Hiatus May Impact Benefits Eligibility